NotKokoChoc0/NotKokoChoc0/README.md

 ⁠♡ C+H very freely don't be shy ily who C+H with me and i'm gonna follow you home ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧

+︶  ゛ " Teamwork makes the dream work! "  🐚

 ⁠♡ #0 Shelly Lover Guys Trust !!

 ⁠♡ Yes this is short but when i'm not busy , i might do some changes ok guys ? ok !